Fertility

 Emma Harpham in partnership with The Prelude Network® | 29 Jan 2025

-If you’re trying to conceive (TTC) or are having fertility treatment right now, you’ve probably heard the term ‘egg quality’ – whether that’s from your clinic, or online on social media or fertility forums.
+If you’re trying to conceive (TTC) or are having fertility treatment right now, you’ve probably heard the term ‘egg quality’ – whether that’s from your clinic, your consultant, or online in social media groups, fertility forums, or blogs just like this one.

 We know from personal experience that it can be easy to get a bit obsessed with egg quality, especially when we’re over the age of 35.
-It all feels a little bit elusive, and a quick look at page one of Google tells us that we’re not alone in this.
+It all feels a little bit elusive, a bit beyond our control, and a quick scroll through page one of Google confirms that we’re not alone in this line of thinking.

-This kind of specific topic calls for real, scientific directive, so we’ve picked up with fertility specialists from The Prelude Network® – the largest and fastest-growing network of fertility clinics in the United States and Canada – for their expert perspective.
+This kind of specific, medically nuanced topic calls for real, scientific directive.
+That’s why we’ve picked up with fertility specialists from The Prelude Network® – the fastest-growing network of fertility clinics in the United States and Canada – for their expert perspective and clinical insights.

-Offering the best in treatment options, science, and patient care, The Prelude Network lives up to its name – it’s the beginning of something meaningful, laying the groundwork for what lies ahead, for each and every family and family-building goal.
+Offering the best in treatment options, cutting-edge science, and compassionate patient care, The Prelude Network truly lives up to its name.
+It’s the beginning of something meaningful – a first step in your fertility journey – and one that helps lay the foundation for everything that comes next.

-Together, we’ll delve deeper into what egg quality actually means, why it matters, and the doctor-approved watch points to be aware of as you plan your journey, with an IVF focus.
+Together, we’ll delve deeper into what egg quality actually means, why it’s such a key component in IVF success, and the doctor-approved watch points to be aware of.
+We’ll also unpack what you can (and can’t) do to improve it naturally, and the role egg quality plays across multiple IVF cycles and outcomes.

 Let’s get into it.